 A NI 43-101 technical report for this FS was filed on SEDAR on January 24, 2019.
+An update to the FS was filed on SEDAR on October 3, 2019.

 Qualified Persons, Sample Preparation, Analyses, Quality Control and Assurance

 The independent qualified persons responsible for preparing the FS are: Jesse Aarsen, P.Eng. and Tracey Meintjes, P.Eng. of MMTS; Edward Wellman PE, PG, CEG and Clara Balasko, P.E. of SRK; Kris Raffle, P.Geo. of APEX Geoscience Ltd.; and Gary Giroux, M.A.Sc., P.Eng. of Giroux Consultants Ltd.; all of whom act as independent consultants to the Company, are Qualified Persons as defined by National Instrument 43-101 ("NI 43-101").